American Studies students spend their third year at a US or Canadian university.

 To be eligible to go on the year abroad, you must demonstrate continued good academic standing on your course.
 As long as you carry out the work required, attend tutorials and seminars, and submit essays on time, this average grade should be possible to achieve.

-You will need an average of at least 50% in formal assessment in the first year of your course, and mantain a good academic standing.
+You will need an average of at least 50% in formal assessment in the first year of your course, and maintain a good academic standing.
 Some of our partner universities require students to have achieved higher grades.

 Academic programme